yaapu/FrskyTelemetryScript/README.md

 A lua based telemetry script for the Taranis X9D+,X9E and X7 radio using the frsky passthrough protocol.

+It is a full implementation of the protocol.

 Requires OpenTX 2.2 and a recent release of arducoper, arduplane or rover.

 Tested on a pixracer with copter 3.5.3 and on a pixhawk clone with copter 3.5.4